MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/hasanyindexfunction.md

 ## Returns

-The index of the first element in *array* that the string *str* has matched.
+Zero-based index position of the first item in *lookup_array* that is found in *string*.
 Returns -1 if none of the values were found or if *array* is empty.

 ## Example